mdeweerd/zha-toolkit/README.md

 ### `unbind_coordinator`: Remove all bindings to the coordinator

 Remove all bindings from the device to the coordinator.
-Typically on device initialisation Home Assistant sets up bindings with the main clusters to that it is informed about state changes.
+Typically, on device initialisation Home Assistant sets up bindings with the main clusters to that it is informed about state changes.

 This command will use `binds_remove_all` and set the coordinator's ieee address as the `command_data` parameter automatically avoiding that you